 We added the CONSTRAINT statement at the end of the table creation.
 Refer to Create Table, Primary, Unique Constraint, Triggers, and referential integrity in SQL Server.

-See our newly created foreignkey.
-You can also use the Object Explorer to achieve the same.
-To do so, Expand the tblEMployee, and expand Keys folder
+See our newly created one.
+You can also use Object Explorer to achieve the same.
+To do so, Expand the tblEMployee, and expand the Keys folder.

 CREATE TABLE [dbo].[tblEmployee]( [EmpID] [int] IDENTITY(1,1) NOT NULL PRIMARY KEY, [FirstName] [nvarchar](255) NULL, [LastName] [nvarchar](255) NULL, [Education] [nvarchar](255) NULL, [YearlyIncome] [float] NULL, [Sales] [float] NULL, [DeptID] [int] NULL ) GO